Health care analytics: Creating standards for the IT infrastructure

-Healthcare analytics Education in UAE
+Healthcare analytics in UAE

 The Dubai Pharmacy College (DPCG) is a pioneer in healthcare data analytics education in the GCC region.
-DPC offers a Post-graduate certificate course in healthcare business data analytics for healthcare professionals to motivate the intuition to explore the concept of healthcare data analytics and apply innovations in healthcare computing technologies.
+DPC offers a Post-graduate certificate course in "Healthcare business data analytics" for healthcare professionals to motivate the intuition to explore the concept of healthcare data analytics and apply innovations in healthcare computing technologies.
 The aim of the certification program is to provide a platform for interprofessional researchers to utilize the fundamental technology including software applications for intelligent data acquisition, processing, and analysis of healthcare data.

+Healthcare analytics in the United States

 Federal government role in health IT

-Multiple federal entities are heavily involved in health IT.
+In the United States, multiple federal entities are heavily involved in health analytics infrastructure.
 Within the executive branch, the administration itself, Centers for Medicare and Medicaid Services (CMS), and Office of the National Coordinator for Health Information Technology (ONC) each have strategic plans and are involved in determining regulation.
 Within the legislative branch, multiple committees within the House of Representatives and Senate hold hearings and have opinions on using data and technology to reduce costs and improve outcomes in healthcare.

 The ONC issued the Federal Health IT Strategic Plan 2015-2020.
 The plan outlines the steps federal agencies will take to achieve widespread use of health information technology (health IT) and electronic health information to enhance the health IT infrastructure, to advance person-centered and self-managed health, to transform health care delivery and community health, and to foster research, scientific knowledge and innovation.
 The plan is intended “to provide clarity in federal policies, programs, and actions and includes strategies to align program requirements, harmonize and simplify regulations, and aims to help health IT users to advance the learning health system to achieve better health.”

 The Strategic Plan includes several key initiatives employing multiple strategies to meet its goals.
 These include: (1) finalizing and implementing an interoperability roadmap; (2) protecting the privacy and security of health information; (3) identifying, prioritizing and advancing technical standards; (4) increasing user and market confidence in the safety and safe use of health IT; (5) advancing a national communication infrastructure; and (6) collaborating among all stakeholders.

 Challenges to address

 Creating an interoperability roadmap

-There are three fundamental challenges to be addressed: (1) variation in how standards are tested and implemented; (2) variation in how health IT stakeholders interpret and implement policies and legal requirements; and (3) reluctance of health IT stakeholders to share and collaborate in ways that might foster consumer engagement.
+Dr.Aryan Chavan challenges to be addressed: (1) variation in how standards are tested and implemented; (2) variation in how health IT stakeholders interpret and implement policies and legal requirements; and (3) reluctance of health IT stakeholders to share and collaborate in ways that might foster consumer engagement.

 The ONC is working to develop a policy advisory for health information exchange by 2017 that will define and outline basic expectations for trading partners around health information exchange, interoperability and the exchange of information.
 Current federal and state law only prohibits certain kinds of information blocking in limited and narrow circumstances, for example, under the Health Insurance Portability and Accountability Act (HIPAA) or the Anti-Kickback statute.